epiphanous/flinkrunner/README.md

 | jdbc          | flink-connector-jdbc           |   no   | yes  |
 | rabbit mq     | flink-connector-rabbitmq       |  yes   | yes  |

-You can add a dependency for a connector you want to use by dropping the library into flink's `lib` directory during deployment of your jobs.
+You can add a dependency for a connector by dropping the library into flink's `lib` directory during deployment of your jobs.
 You should make sure to match the library's version with the compiled flink and scala versions of `FlinkRunner`.

-To run tests locally in your IDE, you can add a connector library to your dependencies like this:
+To run tests locally in your IDE, add a connector library to your dependencies in provided scope, like this:

 ```
 "org.apache.flink" % "flink-connector-kafka" % <flink-version> % Provided